 RS485+ and RS485-: These are the terminals for RS485 communications (TRx+ and TRx-).
 APPLV+: This terminal is for the "application power" or the user provided voltage source to which digital outputs are connected through the loads.
 Open-collector Darlington amplifiers are used at the outputs.
 Inductive suppression diodes are included in the APPLV+ circuit.
 The application power level (APPLV+) can be as high as 50 VDC.

-APG0-7: These terminals are for use with the High Power version of the Pod these for returns of voltage outputs as well as current outputs.
+APG0-7: These terminals are for use with the High Power version of the Pod (RDAG12-8H).
+Connect all load returns to these terminals.
+AOGND: These terminals are for use with the Low Power version of the Pod.
+Use these for returns of voltage outputs as well as current outputs.
+GND: These are general purpose grounds which can be used for Digital Bit returns, Power return connections, and so on.